-As a self-published author it’s easy to get overwhelmed with all the things, especially the marketing.
+As an indie author it’s easy to get overwhelmed with all the things, especially the marketing.
+And let’s face it, so much changes in marketing – it’s often hard to keep up.

-3. You should gain some strategic tips and recommendations for your long-term plan.
+- You should gain some strategic tips and recommendations for your long-term plan.
+A good book marketing firm isn’t a one-and-done strategy, a good camapign is designed to help you reach long-term success.

 Resources and Free Downloads